GuruPrasath881/Microwatt_challenge/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-[cite_start]This project is a submission for the **Microwatt Momentum Open Hardware Hackathon** organized by the OpenPOWER Foundation and ChipFoundry[cite: 1, 2, 3, 4, 5].
+This project is a submission for the **Microwatt Momentum Open Hardware Hackathon** organized by the OpenPOWER Foundation and ChipFoundry

 ## 📖 Project Overview